 teachers using the internet as resource

-For brilliant young students that don’t have the means to pay for school, scholarships are crucial.
+For talented young students coming from rural communities that don’t have the means to pay for school, scholarships are crucial.
 It spells the difference between staying at home, and being given access to quality education that leads to improved circumstances and future successes.
 This is what makes the scholarships one of our key nonprofit programs for African Youth.

 Scholarships are funding opportunities for students that meet specific criteria.
 It includes meeting academic standards, acceptable behavior in school, and ongoing family engagement to ensure a student’s best possible results.